—Global Recording Artist, Music Icon, Actress, Humanitarian—

 In recognition of her outstanding contribution to music and theatre, The University of Hertfordshire, the county in southern England where Sarah was raised, will present her with the degree of Honorary Doctor of Arts (Hon DArt) in September 2018.
 This honorary award will be conferred during the commencement at the Cathedral and Abbey Church of Saint Alban.

-Brightman returned to the recording studio in 2016, to begin working on her brand new album ‘HYMN’ with long time producer and collaborator Frank Peterson, which is anticipated for release in the fall of 2018.
-In support of the release, Sarah will engage in the most adventurous world tour of her career.
-The Hymn World Tour will begin in South America and include over 125 shows, on 5 continents throughout 2018/2019.
+Brightman returned to the recording studio in 2016, to begin working on her brand new album ‘HYMN’ with long time producer and collaborator Frank Peterson, which was released on November 9th, 2018 and debuted at #1 on the Classical and Classical crossover Billboard charts.
+In support of the release, Sarah is engaging in the most adventurous world tour of her career.
+The critically acclaimed HYMN World tour began in South America in September 2018 and will include over 125 shows, on 5 continents throughout 2020.